I went to Northeastern because it is the country’s leading public interest law school.

 As attorney general of Massachusetts for eight years, Maura was an advocate for consumers, fighting for civil rights, standing up for those who are vulnerable — people with disabilities, seniors, children — and taking on issues of gun violence, prescription drug abuse, domestic violence, and more to protect the public interest.

 After graduating from Harvard College, Maura decided to pursue a legal career focused on social justice.
 “I was very intentional about my decision to go to Northeastern,” says Maura, who successfully argued the state’s challenge to the federal Defense of Marriage Act in 2012.
 “I went to Northeastern because it is the country’s leading public interest law school.”

-In addition her service with the AG’s office, Maura worked as a prosecutor at the Middlesex District Attorney’s Office and handled commercial and securities litigation with Hale and Dorr (now WilmerHale), a leading global law firm.
-In her January 2015 inaugural address, Healey, the nation’s first openly gay state attorney general, promised her office would be “guided by the values of responsiveness, inclusion and integrity.”
+In addition her service as governor and with the AG’s office, Maura worked as a prosecutor at the Middlesex District Attorney’s Office and handled commercial and securities litigation with Hale and Dorr (now WilmerHale), a leading global law firm.

 US District Court for the District of Massachusetts, Boston, Massachusetts

 On her first co-op, Maura honed her research and writing skills in the federal courthouse.

 Maura tried out the role of in-house counsel in her co-op with Reebok, the global footwear and clothing company.

 Hale and Dorr, Boston, Massachusetts

 In downtown Boston, Maura focused on commercial and securities litigation.
 This co-op ultimately led to a job offer; Maura joined the firm after completing a post-graduate federal clerkship.

 - Civil Trial Practice